Critical and quasicritical behavior in a three-species dynamical model of semi-directed percolation

 Using the configurations starting from a single seed, an alternate way to obtain the threshold is to determine the number of active sites $N(t)$ at time $t$ as a function of $t$.
 Again, at the threshold, we expect a power-law behaviour of the form $N(t)\sim t^{\theta}$ with exponent $\theta$.
 For $p<p_c$, $N(t)$ decreases exponentially, and for $p>p_c$, $N(t)$ saturates at a constant value.
 In Figure.~\ref{Nvst_plot}, we show the variation of $N(t)$ with $t$ where we verify the threshold value $p_c = 0.6320(2)$.
 From the slopes of the straight lines corresponding to $p_1$ and $p_2$, we get the exponent value $\theta=0.31(2)$.
 The determined threshold value of the dynamical version of SDP is in good agreement with previously obtained thresholds for SDP models.
-In Ref.~\cite{HOMartin1985}, a $p_c$ value of $0.6317(6)$ was obtained using RG techniques and in Ref.~\cite{Knezevic2016}, a value of $0.631985(5)$ was obtained using series expansion methods.
+In Ref.~\cite{HOMartin1985}, a $p_c$ value of $0.6317(6)$ was obtained using transfer matrix and phenomenological renormalization techniques and in Ref.~\cite{Knezevic2016}, a value of $0.631985(5)$ was obtained using an improved method.

 For a fully occupied initial configuration, for $p>p_c$, the density of active sites saturates at a constant value, say $\rho_s$, in the steady-state, and close to the threshold, it follows the power-law form,